itmayziii/apollo-cli-plugin-split-services/README.md

 ## `apollo services:init`

-Pulls down and installs dependencies for all services listed in your apollo.config.js file.
+Clones and installs dependencies for all services listed in your apollo.config.js file.

 ```
 USAGE